syncfusion-content/asp.net-core-docs/aspnet-core/Getting-Started.md

   ![](getting-started_images/getting-started_img11.JPG)

-* Open your **bower.json** json file and specify our Syncfusion package will loads our script and CSS.
-To refer this [link] (https://help.syncfusion.com/js/installation-and-deployment#configuring-syncfusion-bower-packages) to configure the bower execution environment in your local machine.
+* Open your **bower.json** json file and specify our Syncfusion package will loads our scripts and CSS.
+Refer this [link] (https://help.syncfusion.com/js/installation-and-deployment#configuring-syncfusion-bower-packages) to configure the bower execution environment in your local machine.
 Then install a bower extension in your Visual Studio code to complete a configuration.

   ![](getting-started_images/getting-started_img12.JPG)